filipestudt/cerebro-custom-command/README.md

 # cerebro-custom-command
-> It is a pretty simple plugin to create custom commands to Cerebro App only editing a JSON file
+> A simple plugin to create custom commands to Cerebro App only editing a JSON file

 ## Usage